 I know that speeches cannot make big changes.
 Only action.
 My speech is completely worthless if it doesn’t inspire someone to act.
 Therefore I’m very grateful first of all to Milica and then to you for the opportunity to spread this idea further through this interview as well, and to call for action by talking about the problems which people in wheelchairs are facing.

 Can you tell us briefly what was the initial idea behind your project?

 The initial idea was to explore and investigate one city from the point of view of a person in a wheelchair, and to deal with all the inevitable obstacles in order to understand them better and experience them first-hand so we can suggest solutions.

 What gave you the inspiration to try to change the situation of people disabled in this way?

 The truth is that we didn’t pick the destination, it was assigned to us.
-This project was organised something like a lottery, and each group needed to pick an envelope with an unknown destination.
-After opening our envelope, we realised it was Florence.
+This project was organized something like a lottery, and each group needed to pick an envelope with an unknown destination.
+After opening our envelope, we realized it was Florence.
 In other envelopes were Sicily, Morocco, Scotland, and Shanghai.